Having a nervous breakdown was one of the best things that ever happened to me.

 6. Be aware of your obsessive need to control

-As a former ‘control freak’ myself (okay, I still haven’t fully released this habit!), I know how much it sucks to constantly be in a frazzled, wired state.
-If you have the obsessive need to control everything you will be a master planner who tries to predict and coerce every situation into what you want or feel you can handle.
+As a former ‘control freak’ myself (okay, I still haven’t fully released this habit!), I know how much it sucks to be in a frazzled, wired state constantly.
+If you have the obsessive need to control everything, you’ll be a master planner who tries to predict and push every situation into what you want or feel you can handle.
 Of course, this equals humongous loads of stress and anxiety – the antithesis of inner peace.

-Control is a product of fear, of distrust towards yourself and your ability to handle whatever life throws at you.
-Once you come to see the innate resilience and strength of your spirit, you will start to trust yourself and therefore you will open to life.
-Read our article on finding your inner strength for more help.
+The desire to control is a product of fear, distrust towards yourself, and your ability to handle whatever life throws at you.
+Once you come to believe in the innate resilience and strength of your spirit, you will start to trust yourself, and therefore you will open to life.
+You can read our article on finding your inner strength for more help.
 The obsessive need to control is also closely tied to being a perfectionist.
-Learning how to love yourself and healing the core wound of “being unworthy” is a powerful antidote for perfectionism.
+Learning how to love yourself and healing the core wound of “being unworthy” is a powerful antidote to perfectionism.